Submit An Article

 To help better focus your writing, please consider the following tips…

 Feature Articles.
 Feature stories in UNDERSEA WARFARE are normally about 2,500 words long and focus on the accomplishments, special interests, and/or history of the U.S. Submarine Force.
 They cover a wide variety of topics, from accounts of recent deployments and current operations – such as Iraqi Freedom – to new training techniques or modern technologies that will enhance future capabilities.
-All submissions should be written in the active voice as much as possible, with technical descriptions keyed to the average reader and all acronyms spelled out on first use.
+All submissions should be written as much as possible in the active voice, with technical descriptions keyed to the average reader and all acronyms spelled out on first use.

 If you think you have a good idea for a feature article but have questions on how to get started, don’t hesitate to contact us directly!
 UNDERSEA WARFARE’s editorial staff will work with you to produce a top-quality result that you and your command will be proud of.

 News Articles.
 Generally shorter in length than full feature articles (approximately 1,500 words), news stories focus on specific events in the submarine community, including the fleet, the shore establishment, and the industrial and academic organizations that support us.
 News articles should cover the entire “who, what, where, when, why, and how” of timely topics, and if necessary, provide enough background to put the subject in its proper context.

 Downlink Articles.
 The Downlink section of the magazine, located in the back pages, offers brief news articles, photos with extended cutlines, and the most recent qualifier and award information we receive from fleet public affairs officers.
 Downlink articles are generally less than 500 words long and often focus on “human interest” stories, significant awards, or other achievements by outstanding crews or individuals.